Martin Donnelly (racing driver): Jerez accident

 At the 1990 Spanish Grand Prix held at the Jerez circuit, Donnelly suffered a serious crash caused by suspension failure during practice, with his Lotus hitting the wall at an estimated speed of 160 mph.
 This caused his car to break apart and the safety cell to split open, which ejected Donnelly from the wreckage.
 Donnelly was sent across the live track as cars were still racing around it.
 He sustained multiple injuries, including brain and lung contusions as well as severe leg fractures, the latter of which almost necessitated the amputation of his right leg.
 Sid Watkins and medics rushed to the scene to save Donnelly's life on the race track, and he was airlifted to hospital.
 Watkins applied his skills upon arrival as it is reported Donnelly had swallowed his tongue on impact and was struggling to breathe.
 His friend Ayrton Senna watched on in horror and with concern for Donnelly.
 His condition was critical, and he was placed in a medically induced coma as his organs started to fail, with his heart stopping twice.
 His injuries were so severe that he was read the last rites by a priest.
 With extensive physiotherapy and further surgeries to his badly damaged leg, Donnelly was able to walk again.

-In 1993 Donnelly had a brief test with Jordan, but due to the severity of his injuries and self-doubt due to the horrific nature of his crash, Donnelly's Formula One career was over.
+In 1993, Donnelly had a brief test with Jordan, but due to the severity of his injuries and self-doubt due to the horrific nature of his crash, his Formula One career was over.

 Footage from the crash was used in the 2025 film F1 as a major plot point.

 After Formula One

 In 1992, Donnelly returned to racing in rallycross, competing in the Vauxhall Nova Challenge.

-In 1995, he scored a single win in the short-lived Formula Classic series.
+In 1995, Donnelly scored a single win in the short-lived Formula Classic series.

 Donnelly has since raced in smaller club events, and owned a Formula Vauxhall and Formula Three team, Martin Donnelly Racing.
 In 2004, Donnelly raced a Mazda RX-8 in a Silverstone 24-Hour race, finishing in 27th place.
 2006 saw Donnelly return to Lotus, participating in a track day sponsored by a Lotus owner's club.
 In September 2007, Donnelly beat 35 other Lotus Elises to win Class A in the Donington Park round of the Elise Trophy.
 This class win was closely followed by the race win in the 2nd Elise Trophy race of the day.
 Later in the season he raced at Spa-Francorchamps and in 2008, campaigned in a Lotus 2-Eleven.
 Donnelly continues to have a close relationship with Elise Trophy organisers LoTRDC, racing in a Lotus Evora in 2012 and he is currently working as a club steward for Lotus Cup Europe.
 In 2017 Donnelly raced in the FIA Lotus Cup Europe in a Motul sponsored Lotus Elise.